PoliticalGraveyard.com

 Brazzle, Edonna — of Chicago, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 2004.
 Still living as of 2004.

-BREADY: See also William Dawson, Jr.
+BREADY: See also William Dawson Jr.

 Breaker Boy: See Arthur Horace James

-Breakey, James R., Jr. (1900-1969) — of Ypsilanti, Washtenaw County, Mich.
-Born in 1900.
-Son of James R. Breakey (1864-1943; physician).
+Breakey, James Ritchison, Jr. (1900-1969) — also known as James R. Breakey, Jr. — of Ypsilanti, Washtenaw County, Mich.
+Born January 28, 1900.
 Republican.
 Lawyer; circuit judge in Michigan 22nd Circuit, 1945-67; appointed 1945; candidate for justice of Michigan state supreme court, 1960.
-Died in 1969 (age about 69 years).
+Died April 16, 1969 (age 69 years, 78 days).
 Burial location unknown.

 Breaks, L. Walter — of Crawfordsville, Montgomery County, Ind.
 Republican.
 Delegate to Republican National Convention from Indiana, 1924.
 Burial location unknown.